tfgg/yournextmep/_candidates/eu2014/labour/sandy-martin.md

 person: sandy-martin
 region: eastern
 party: labour
-title: Eastern - Labour Party - Sandy Martin
+title: Sandy Martin is running for MEP in Eastern for the Labour Party
 incumbent: false
 ---